A Summer Guide to Salzburg, Austria

 jana meerman salzburg austria salzach view (1)

-Check out my complete guide to hiking the Monchsberg here!
+→ Check out my complete guide to hiking the Mönchsberg!

-Waldbad Anif is a manmade lake just south of Salzburg in Rif.
-It is a pretty little spot to hang out on a hot summer day, featuring a small cafe and, if the weather is good, summer dance parties on Sundays, the legendary Sonntagstanz - keep an eye on their Instagram to see when the next one is!
+Waldbad Anif is a manmade lake just south of Salzburg.
+It is a pretty little spot to hang out on a hot summer day featuring a small cafe and, if the weather is good, summer dance parties on Sundays, the legendary Sonntagstanz - keep an eye on their Instagram to see when the next one is!
+My favourite way to get here is by bike along the Salzach.

 jana meerman waldbad anif salzburg austria